Skip to main content

 Description

 Finding an electric vehicle charging station is now easier throughout the Twin Cities with the newly installed car-charging stations, dubbed “EV Spots.”
 This network of mostly on-street electric vehicle (EV) chargers will include 4-6 on-street parking spots with two charging ports dedicated to Evie Carshare charging only and the others dedicated to public charging.
-When completed, the first phase of network installation will include 70 stations, totaling 140 charging opportunities for public charging.
+The first phase of network installation will include 70 stations across Saint Paul and Minneapolis, totaling 140 charging opportunities for public charging, and another 140 for Evie Carshare support.

 Summary and contacts